Kyle Sandilands: Personal life

 On various occasions, including in the Enough Rope interview, Sandilands has spoken to the media of his difficult childhood.
-Growing up in Wynnum, Brisbane, he was deeply affected by his parents' divorce, which happened when he was 10.
-At 15 his mother and stepfather threw him out of their house after he held a party and damaged their car while they were absent.
-He never went back, alternating between friends' houses and living on the streets.
+Growing up in Wynnum, Brisbane, he overreacted to his parents' divorce, which happened when he was 10.
+At 15 his mother and stepfather threw him out of their house because he wrecked their car.
+He never went back.
 At 17 his father sent him to live in Townsville with his aunt, Jill Stevens.
 Interviewed in 2005, Stevens recalled for The Sydney Morning Herald that the young Sandilands:used to listen to that Tammy Wynette song D-I-V-O-R-C-E and just cry and cry.
 He's never gotten over his parents' divorce...
 When he was living on the streets, he used to sit outside his father's house at night and watch the lights go out.On 26 September 2008, Sandilands married pop singer Tamara Jaber and the couple shared a house in St Ives, located in Sydney's Upper North Shore.
 However, on 12 July 2010 it was reported the couple had split.

-Since March 2012, it was reported that Sandilands was in a relationship with model Imogen Anthony.
+Since March 2012, it was reported that Sandilands was in a relationship with much-younger woman Imogen Anthony.
 They split up in 2019.

 On 13 August 2015, Sandilands took his shirt off during a live broadcast of The Morning Show, after claiming he has been "fat-shamed" by the media, and afterwards admitted "I think I'm going to have to do something about the weight.
 I've got the high blood pressure, the sleep apnoea, I'm a mess."
 He also confirmed he was to have a hernia operation in December 2015.

-In February 2022, Sandilands and his partner Tegan announced they were expecting a baby, and had the gender reveal for Otto during a lavish cruise on Sydney Harbour as two planes streaked coloured smoke overhead.
-Before their son's birth, Sandilands' announced that they were naming his radio partner Jackie O (radio host) as Otto's godmother, surprising her in their studio off-air.
-On 11 August 2022 Kyle Sandilands became a father for the first time, when his fiance Tegan Kynaston gave birth to their son Otto.
+In February 2022, Sandilands and his partner Tegan announced they were expecting a baby, and had the gender reveal for Otto during a cruise on Sydney Harbour as two planes streaked coloured smoke overhead.
+Before their son's birth, Sandilands announced that they were naming his radio partner Jackie O as Otto's godmother, surprising her in their studio off-air.
+On 11 August 2022 Kyle Sandilands became a father for the first time, when his fiancée Tegan Kynaston gave birth to their son Otto.

+Sandilands married Kynaston in April 2023 at Swifts, Darling Point in Sydney, which controversially included high profile political figures such as the current Australian Prime Minister Anthony Albanese and the current New South Wales Premier Chris Minns.
+Notably, the groomsmen consisted of former nightclub owner John Ibrahim and convicted drug dealer Simon Main.

+In February 2025, Sandilands revealed that he had a brain aneurysm and that he would require surgery live on his radio program.